- Absurdity, Physically Distant 2: Online Talks on Telematic Performance, Piteå, Sweden, 28 July 2020

 Paulo C. Chagas, Composer & Director of Experimental Acoustic Research Studio (EARS) at the University of California, Riverside, US.

-Watch the video of the performance recorded with GoPro HERO4 (with the audio recorded with Sony PCM-D50 mixed in!)
+Watch the video of the performance recorded in London with the GoPro HERO4 camera and mixed in with the audio streams from London and São Paulo captured with the Sony PCM-D50 audio recorder.

 This performance was made possible by the kind support from the following organizations: